kevin-hr14/2025-AP-FRQ/Q1/README.md

     4. Determine whether to get a bonus:
     If any of the following two conditions is true, add a $3 bonus:
-    • This hour exactly walked maxDogs
+    a) This hour exactly walked maxDogs
-    • The current hour is between 9 and 17, inclusive.
+    b) The current hour is between 9 and 17, inclusive.

     5. Add up the hourly income:
     Add the total income for the current hour (base salary + possible bonus) to a sum.